Aidan-McNay/courseflow/docs/getting_started/overview.md

    :py:class:`~flow.flow_steps.FlowStep` must dynamically type check the returned data (or use ``typing.cast``, although this isn't preferred and may lead to bugs from non-rigorous type checking)
- * Whether a data exists or not depends on the ordering of steps.
+ * Whether a datum exists or not depends on the ordering of steps.
 If this dependency exists between two :py:class:`~flow.flow_steps.FlowUpdateStep`\ s or two :py:class:`~flow.flow_steps.FlowPropagateStep`\ s, the dependency must